9999years/new.becca.ooo/content/trans.md

 good for their mental health” because **a trans person asking you should be enough.**

+I also want this page not to be a “101” of any sort --- although *linking* to one of those might not be a bad idea.
+“Don’t ask trans people about their genitals” et. al. are simple courtesy that I shouldn’t stoop to repeat here.
+This page is for a detailed discussion and deconstruction of how society relates to trans people, not a “how not to be a complete shithead” guide.

 Until this page is revised, the previous content will remain below.

 ---